jansdhillon/landscape-demo/README.md

     > lxc launch ubuntu:24.04 landscape-example-com --config=user.user-data="$(cat cloud-init.yaml)"
     > ```

+> **NOTE:** The remainder of the steps assume you're using landscape.example.com as the FQDN of your Landscape Server instance, adjust the commands as needed if you are not using this domain.

 5. Capture the IP address of the "landscape-example-com" LXD container:

     > ```bash